 A Swim With Mike (SWM) scholarship changed my life.

-I was paralyzed in a snow boarding accident when I was thirteen years old.
+I was paralyzed when I was only thirteen years old after a snowboarding accident.
 One second I was an active kid, playing basketball, riding mountain bikes, and snowboarding.
-The next second I was a quadriplegic, unable to move or feel anything below my chest, struggling even to breathe.
-I broke my neck at the C4/C5 level and sustained a spinal cord injury that left me paralyzed.
-I spent almost four months in the hospital and when I returned home I had to learn a new way of life.
-I started high school using a wheelchair and I needed an aide to take notes and help me get around campus.
+The next second I was a quadriplegic, unable to move or feel anything below my chest.
+I struggled even to breathe.
+It was terrifying.
+I broke my neck at the C4/C5 level and sustained a spinal cord injury.
+I spent almost four months in the hospital and when I returned home I had to learn a whole new way of life.
+I started high school using a wheelchair and I needed an aide to take notes and to help me get around campus.
 I studied hard and achieved a 4.3 GPA.
-I also went to physical rehabilitation every single day after school to try to recover function and independence.
-Fortunately, I made great progress and I can now live independently and even take steps for short distances.
+I also went to physical rehabilitation every single day after school to try to recover function and movement.
+Fortunately, I made great progress and I can now live independently.
 But the reality is that I also expended all of my family’s resources on uninsured medical expenses, leaving little for education.

-Thankfully, I learned about Swim With Mike.
+Thankfully, I learned about the Swim With Mike scholarship fund.
 I started supporting SWM events in high school.
 Eventually, I applied to college and was accepted at USC and awarded a SWM scholarship myself.
 It was one of the greatest days of my life–truly a dream come true.
-My mom could not stop crying she was so happy.
-I am now a chemical engineering major at Viterbi School of Engineering at USC.
-I am focusing on materials science and I would love to someday help create new materials or work in nanotechnology.
+My mom cried for three days straight because she was so happy.
+I am now a chemical engineering major at Viterbi School of Engineering at USC planning to graduate in May 2018.
+I am focusing on materials science and someday I hope to help create new materials or work in nanotechnology.